Audi S3 Sportback review

 Longer and wider than before, the new Audi S3 has extra head and legroom in both rows of seats.
 It’s easily spacious enough for four adults, although the small fifth seat and the transmission tunnel below it means travelling with five people on board will be cramped on longer journeys.
 There are big door pockets, a new cubby for your phone and a couple of other storage areas, plus nets on the seatbacks.

 While lesser front-wheel-drive Audi A3s have a 380-litre boot, the mechanicals of the all-wheel-drive system give you a slightly smaller boot at 325 litres.
-It’ll still be just about big enough for most family needs, while folding the 40:20:40 seats increases the available space to 1,145 litres.
-We’d expect the S3 saloon to offer slightly more luggage capacity, but without the versatility of the hatchback’s full-height boot opening.
+It’ll still be just about big enough for most family needs, and is 40 litres bigger than the boot in the more powerful RS 3.
+Folding the S3’s 40:20:40 seats increases the available space to 1,145 litres.
+It seems that the S3 saloon offers the same luggage capacity, but without the versatility of the hatchback’s full-height boot opening.

 Reliability & safety

 Some of the technology might be new but the platform, engine and gearbox are all carried over from the last car, so we’d hope any common problems have been ironed out.
 The fact that one in five Audi owners reported a fault in the first year of ownership suggests otherwise, however.
-Audi finished 21st out of 30 brands in our 2020 Driver Power owner satisfaction survey, but both Mercedes and BMW finished lower.
-Of the more premium brands, Volvo and Jaguar finished higher in our league table.
+Audi finished 23rd out of 29 brands in our 2021 Driver Power owner satisfaction survey, below all other premium brands.
+Jaguar and Volvo finished seventh and ninth respectively; BMW was 21st.

 With the Audi A3 and its derivatives set to be big-selling models for the company, anything but a five-star Euro NCAP score is effectively out of the question.
-The mechanically similar Volkswagen Golf sailed through when it was tested; the A3 and S3 should do the same.
-New technology includes Car2X, where the car communicates with other cars and local infrastructure to warn of accidents and traffic, but we expect some of the more advanced safety features to be wrapped up in an options package - despite the S3’s range-topping price.
+Fortunately, the Audi A3 (and the S3 since it’s so similar) lived up to expectations when it was crash-tested in 2020.
+New technology includes Car2X, where the car communicates with other cars and local infrastructure to warn of accidents and traffic, while standard equipment includes autonomous emergency braking, pedestrian and cyclist detection and lane-departure warning.